Save The Date

 Teaching English pronunciation to speakers of other languages: from tedious to terrific

 In many English classes, the explicit teaching of pronunciation is sometimes neglected, often on the grounds that it is boring, too difficult, or less important than other areas of language acquisition.
-This workshop, designed for EAL teachers, will focus on the "what" and "how" of teaching English pronunciation to speakers of other languages.
-During the day, participants will explore:
+This workshop, designed for EAL teachers, will focus on the “what” and “how” of teaching English pronunciation to speakers of other languages.
+Participants will explore:

 - The pros and cons of IPA: Is teaching the International Phonetic Alphabet more trouble than it’s worth?

 - The role of phonics and the relationship between spelling and sounds

 - Suprasegmental aspects such as intonation, stress, rhythm and connected speech, and ways to teach them

 - Ways for students to practise pronunciation outside the classroom

 - Some common English pronunciation problems and how learners can overcome them